-Everyone seems to be looking for love, but there’s nothing wrong with a platonic friendship either.
+Everyone seems to be looking for love, but there’s nothing wrong with a platonic relationship either.
 If you can handle being platonic friends with someone from a gender you’re attracted to, then more power to you!

 We’re going to be honest.
-If you find a friend attractive, it’s not going to be easy to stay in the path of platonic friends for too long.
+If you find a friend attractive, it’s not going to be easy to stay on the path of platonic friends for too long.
 As much as you like staying friends with them, there’s a possibility you’re staying friends mostly because you’re attracted to them.

 And while it’s flattering for your friend, it can also be uncomfortable – especially if the romantic gestures are unwanted.

 Of course, the reverse could be true too.
-Maybe they like you, or have a secret crush on you, but you either aren’t interested, or are already in a relationship.
+Maybe they like you or have a secret crush on you, but you either aren’t interested or are already in a relationship.

 Either scenario is difficult.